-In the case of an increase in the number of mosquitoes in a particular area, or detection of an arthropod-borne virus in mosquitoes, wild birds, sentinel chickens or humans, the District may decide to conduct ground or aerial ultra low volume (ULV) adulticiding activities.
+In the case of an increase in the number of mosquitoes in a particular area, or detection of an arthropod-borne virus in mosquitoes, wild birds, or humans, the District may decide to conduct ground or aerial ultra low volume (ULV) adulticiding activities.

 Ground ULV is carried out usually in urban areas with special equipment mounted on the truck to control adult mosquitoes.
 Aerial ULV is usually carried out in rural areas by helicopter or small airplane.
 The adulticides are applied at very low dosages.
 The low dosages, plus natural degradation by UV light and water, ensure minimal risk.
-The District uses a pyrethroid-based products for ground and aerial ULV adulticiding.
+The District uses pyrethroid-based products for ground and aerial ULV adulticiding.
 Pyrethroids are a synthetic insecticide, modeled after a botanical insecticide produced primarily from the flowers of Tanacetum cinerariaefolium, which is a species of chrysanthemum plant family, which acts as the plant’s own insecticide to keep insects away.

 At the time of adulticiding the District will post the information on its website as well as in the area.
 For questions, please contact 760-342-8287 or or email firstname.lastname@example.org.
 To be notified via email of any adulticiding activities, please click here.